1. Introduction to tectonicr

 Models of current plate motion

-The plate motions relative to the Pacific plate according to the NUVEL-1A model (DeMets et al. 1990) are included in the package and can be imported through:
+The plate motions relative to the Pacific plate according to the NUVEL-1A model (DeMets et al. 1990) are implemented in the package and can be imported through:

 Any desired relative plate motion can be extracted via the following: